franc-pentest/ldeep/README.rst

     commands:
       available commands

-      {auth_policies,computers,conf,domain_policy,gmsa,gpo,groups,machines,ou,pkis,pso,silos,subnets,trusts,users,zones,from_guid,from_sid,memberships,membersof,object,sddl,silo,zone}
+      {auth_policies,computers,conf,domain_policy,gmsa,gpo,groups,machines,ou,pkis,pso,silos,smsa,subnets,trusts,users,zones,from_guid,from_sid,memberships,membersof,object,sddl,silo,zone}
-        auth_policies       List the authentication policies configured in the Active Directory.
-        computers           List the computer hostnames and resolve them if --resolve is specify.
-        conf                Dump the configuration partition of the Active Directory.
-        domain_policy       Return the domain policy.
+        auth_policies       List the authentication policies configured in the Active Directory. computers           List the computer hostnames and resolve them if --resolve is specify. conf                Dump the configuration partition of the Active Directory. domain_policy       Return the domain policy.
-        gmsa                List the gmsa accounts and retrieve NT hash if possible.
-        gpo                 Return the list of Group policy objects. groups              List the groups.
+        gmsa                List the gmsa accounts and retrieve NT hash if possible. gpo                 Return the list of Group policy objects. groups              List the groups.
         machines            List the machine accounts.
-        ou                  Return the list of organizational units with linked GPO.
-        pkis                List pkis.
+        ou                  Return the list of organizational units with linked GPO. pkis                List pkis.
         pso                 List the Password Settings Objects.
-        silos               List the silos configured in the Active Directory. subnets             List sites and associated subnets.
+        silos               List the silos configured in the Active Directory. smsa                List the smsa accounts and the machine they are associated with. subnets             List sites and associated subnets.
         trusts              List the domain's trust relationships.
         users               List users according to a filter.